etherealvisage/kriti/README.md

 - bullet physics engine
 - Freetype

-To install these requirements on Debian, run:
+To install these requirements on Debian or Ubuntu, run:

     apt-get install \
         cmake g++ libboost-dev libboost-filesystem-dev libboost-system-dev \